nparcollet/cookie/documentation/USAGE.md

 instructions, it should accessible from your terminal independently of your current directory.
 Cookie is a command line tool, and allow easily manage the creation of a new image ready to be deployed on your target target device.
-This goes from configuring an isolated cross compilation build environment to generating squashfs images or uboot binaries.
+This goes from configuring an isolated cross compilation build environment to generating kernel images or boot loader binaries.
 In order to do so, cookie provide a set of command that are described here after.
 This section is organized logically so that you will have a good understanding of the process of creating a binary for your PI device.